RHEcosystemAppEng/amq-cob/manualconfig/security/readme.md

 "/var/opt/amq-broker/broker-01/bin/artemis" run
 ```

-* Note: If you get permission errors for the key or certificate files change the ownership to the AMQ Runner user, which is used to run the broker using chown command.
+* Note: If you get permission errors for the key or certificate files change the ownership to the AMQ Runner user, which is used to run the broker, using chown command.

 * Red Hat AMQ Interconnect Configuration
 <details>